ddhar1/partiful-py/README.md

 # Partiful API Client

 A Python client for interacting with the Partiful API.
-Cursor helped me translate the code from this repo to get me started, https://github.com/cerebralvalley/partiful-api, thank you [cerebralvalley]( https://github.com/cerebralvalley)
+Cursor helped me translate the code from this repo to get me started, https://github.com/cerebralvalley/partiful-api, thank you [cerebralvalley]( https://github.com/cerebralvalley).

+## Getting the Auth and user_id values

+Partiful doesn't have an official API.
+You need a partiful account and then need to figure out your user_id, and find a currently active auth token
+1. Login to the Partiful website
+2. Open the developer tools -> network
+3. Refresh the page or click on an event
+4. Look for a network request that uses the Authentication Bearer token (such as getMutuals).
+5. Navigate to the request's headers tab
+6. Copy the Authorization header's value (without the Bearer part) + user_id

+Note: this token expires after a while, so you'll need to repeat this process about at least once a day.
+Mainly using this when I have to make 5 events in a row.

 ## Installation
 You need python >=3.9